 What if my starting image is the wrong size?

-- If your image is not square, it will be cropped when you drag it in.
+- If your image is not the correct size, it will be cropped or expanded when you drag it in.

 - It will then be resized to create all the required image sizes.